 Yoga increases blood flow and circulation, which leaves you feeling energized.
 Headstands in particular increase blood flow to the brain.
-Check out this awesome article by Neat Habitat, 6 Reasons Why You Should Do Headstands.
 Bone strength, core strength and increased balanced are some added benefits!

 8. Drink a Smoothie or Juice

 Boost your energy by boosting your nutrition.
-I drink this smoothie a few times a week.
-It’s packed full of nutritious ingredients that will naturally boost your energy.
-It’s also filling, so try it as a meal replacement if you’re looking to shed calories.
+We drink smoothies a few times a week.
+They’re packed full of nutritious ingredients that naturally boost our energy.
+An added benefit is that smoothies are filling, so try them as a meal replacement if you’re looking to shed calories.
 Juicing is another great way to boost your nutrition.
 You can pack a ton of healthy veggies into just 1 cup of juice.